 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to venlafaxine, desvenlafaxine, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to venlafaxine, desvenlafaxine, other medications, foods, dyes, or preservatives

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take it with food.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects or your condition may worsen.
+Take your medication at regular intervals.
+Do not take your medication more often than directed.
+Do not stop taking this medication suddenly except upon the advice of your care team.
+Stopping this medication too quickly may cause serious side effects or your condition may worsen.